tjworks/tapdata-docs-en/docs/user-guide/error-code-solution.md

 **Error Code Description**: Data type being written doesn't match the database field's actual type.
 Reasons:

-* Before running the task, if the destination table name already exists in the database, Tapdata Cloud won't auto-create the table.
+* Before running the task, if the destination table name already exists in the database, Tapdata won't auto-create the table.
 This may lead to mismatches in field types between the source and destination tables.
 * Source is a non-relational database, and destination is a relational database, like syncing from MongoDB to Oracle.
 A field in the source may have multiple types, while the destination relational database only allows one type per field, causing an error.
 * During syncing, computational nodes like JS processors are added, causing data type changes during processing, triggering this error.